What to Know: Lower Back Pain After Car Accident

 As an injured accident victim, you should always consult an attorney before signing any waiver or release offered to you by an insurance company that is accompanied by a financial settlement.

 An attorney will be able to identify if the proposed settlement covers all of your current and future medical expenses, pain and suffering, and lost work days or diminished capacity to work.
-An attorney also will be able to determine if additional insurance coverages are available such as from uninsured or underinsured motorists coverage.
+An auto accident lawyer also will be able to determine if additional insurance coverages are available such as from uninsured or underinsured motorists coverage.

 Delayed Pain After Car Accidents

 While most people usually refer to all neck and back pain after car accidents as whiplash, not all injuries would be called so by medical professionals.
 More specific injuries, such as spinal stenosis, may cause minor symptoms at first but worsen over time.

 If you have back or neck pain that developed in the days following an accident, it is important to consult your physician for medical attention and an attorney because, until a medical diagnosis is reached with imaging, back or neck pain and other soft tissue damage can indicate underlying serious medical conditions that should be addressed immediately.

 Accident victims should never ignore head, neck or back pain that materializes days or weeks later.
 Pain from neck injuries and other back injuries may be delayed in presenting itself and can be costly to treat.